 Yet again in a lone hotel room on my travels.
 Glad they exist of course, but sometimes one longs for a little change.

-I started The Blue Skies Project to try and understand.
-I went to Auschwitz four years ago, trying to comprehend what my grandfather would have faced if he wouldn’t have escaped the SS raiding his house that night.
-There in Oświęcim that winter morning between the camp barracks, the snow barely covering the earth below, a thin veil not hiding, a thin cloak not sheltering, I looked up at a cold blue sky.
+I started The Blue Skies Project to try to understand.
+I went to Auschwitz four years ago, to comprehend what my grandfather would have faced if he hadn’t escaped an SS night raid.
+There in Oświęcim that winter morning, between the camp barracks, the snow barely covering the earth below, a veil not hiding, a cloak not sheltering, I looked up at a cold blue sky.

 Many must have looked up at that same sky, without hope.
 But what if the perished were still up there.
-What if I photographed that sky, full of them, what would the chance be that I’d have literally photographed every single victim?
+What if I photographed that sky, what would the chance be that I’d have literally photographed every single victim?
 Impossible, of course.
-Yet I already felt their presence.
+Yet I felt their presence.

 Since then, I’ve been traveling.
 Experiencing the reality down here, the memorials, the houses, the streets, the fields, the forests.
-1075 camps.
+1074 camps.
 The life that goes on below.
-And every time I look up, standing on that very ground, and look directly at every victim.
-Tiptoeing and reaching does not bring me closer, yet I catch myself doing it, every time.
-Days of silence.
+And every time I look up, directly at every victim.
+Tiptoeing and reaching does not bring me closer, yet I catch myself doing it every time.

 I bought a chair yesterday.
-A chair to take with me, so that when I see a place with a distance I can stop, sit, and stare into it.
-Sitting and staring into the distance once in a while, is a good thing to do.
+A chair to take with me, so that when I see a place with a horizon I can stop, sit, and stare into it.
 I think I’d like to sit and stare into one of your sunflower fields someday.